Matatika/matatika-docs/content/introduction.md

 ## Modern - No Limits Data Stack

-There are many opinions on the "Modern Data Stack" - frankly one size cannot fit both of Google scale and a five-person startup.
+There are many opinions on the "Modern Data Stack" - frankly one size cannot fit both Google scale and a five-person startup.
 At Matatika, we have selected components that we believe provide you the best combination of ***Scalability***, ***Performance***, ***Flexibility*** and lowest total cost-of-ownership.
 Ultimately, our goal is to provide a data stack with No Limits.

 ### Extraction